googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 ## Styling icons with CSS {#styling-with-css}

-Because icons in {{site.project_title}} iconsets are SVG-based, you can control their appearance with CSS.
+Because icons in Polymer iconsets are SVG-based, you can control their appearance with CSS.
 In addition to setting standard CSS properties like sizes and background colors, you can set SVG-specific CSS properties like `fill`, `stroke` and `stroke-width` for your icons.